 - The school day is the period from midnight before to 30 minutes after the end of the official school day.

-Connecticut public school districts that choose the healthy food option of Healthy Food Certification (HFC) under C.G.S.
-Section 10-215f of the Connecticut General Statutes must comply with the stricter Connecticut Nutrition Standards.
-For more information, visit the CSDE's Connecticut Nutrition Standards and Healthy Food Certification webpages.
+For public schools, the Smarts Snacks nutrition standards for foods apply only to districts that do not choose the healthy food option of Healthy Food Certification (HFC) under C.G.S.
+Section 10-215f of the Connecticut General Statutes.
+Connecticut HFC districts must comply with the stricter Connecticut Nutrition Standards (CNS).
+For more information, visit the CSDE's CNS and HFC webpages.
+For information on the differences between the USDA and Connecticut requirements, refer to the CSDE's Comparison of the Connecticut Nutrition Standards and the USDA's Smart Snacks Nutrition Standards.